The financing of the European economy was reshuffled after the 2008/2012 financial crisis:

 The benefit of specialised debt markets

-We feel that specialised debt markets with specific investment themes such as infrastructure or public finance create attractive investment opportunities where expertise and in-depth can lead to a "knowledge advantage,” where risks can be better controlled and complexity premiums monetized and thus leading to potentially superior investment results than in so-called efficient markets where large numbers of participants share an almost identical access to abundant but less detailed and specific information.
+We feel that specialised debt markets with specific investment themes such as infrastructure or public finance create attractive investment opportunities.
+Our expertise, coupled with in-depth analysis, can lead to a competitive advantage where risks can be better controlled and complexity premiums monetized.
+This results in potentially superior investment results than in so-called efficient markets where large numbers of participants share an almost identical access to abundant but less detailed and specific information.

 Specialization offers the surest path to achieve the results we, and our clients, seek.
-Thus, we insist that each of our portfolios should focus on one investment theme and do it absolutely as well as it can be done.
+Thus, we insist that each of our portfolios should focus on one investment theme and we strive to manage it as well as possible.
 We establish as clear and detailed an investment process as possible, and do not deviate.

 The primacy of risk control

 As a long-term and value-oriented investor, we analyze each investment with a primary focus on minimizing downside risk, protecting invested principal and generating an appropriate risk-adjusted return.
 This control of each investment continues throughout the life of the financing

 Our investment strategy is principally based on:

 We believe that a diversified origination strategy is key in order to seize opportunities with higher risk-adjusted returns.
-We have a direct coverage of our financial partners and private companies.
+We have direct coverage to our financial partners and private companies.
 We have the ability to independently originate, structure and finance numerous operations for other market players.
 We seek to increase the volume of projects that we originate alone or from the beginning, while gathering the information coming from traditional market players.

-Infrastructure is the back-bone of the global economy.
-Significant infrastructure investments are required as a result of ageing assets in developed countries and technological evolutions such as the need for networks green energies (the OECD estimates average worldwide investment volume for new infrastructure, or for maintenance of existing infrastructure, to be around USD 1.8 trillion annually from 2010 to 2030).
+Infrastructure projects are the back-bone of the global economy.
+Significant infrastructure investments are required as a result of ageing assets in developed countries and technological evolutions such as the need for green energies.
+The OECD estimates the average worldwide investment volume for new infrastructure, or for the maintenance of existing infrastructure, to be around USD 1.8 trillion annually from 2010 to 2030.